River Went: Ecology

 In order to overcome this problem, the Yorkshire Water Authority Fisheries department searched for a source of chub and dace which could be re-introduced.
-An isolated population was eventually found on the River Ouse where Bishop Dyke joins it at Cawood.
+An isolated population was eventually found on the River Ouse where Bishop Dike joins it at Cawood.
 They were netted, and in 1981, over 2,000 young chub and dace were released into the river at Askern, below the A19 road bridge.
 The operation was a success, as the fish colonised the river upstream and downstream from the release point, and soon became self-sustaining.
 As a consequence, the Went is now an excellent coarse fishery.
 There are also populations of chub and dace in the Don near Doncaster, which are believed to have originated from the Went.

+Because open cast coal mining has taken place in the area, there are significant areas where the surface geology has been inverted, with subsoils containing clay now on the surface.
+The upper river is particularly affected by the consequences of this, with muddy stretches of river bed where the clay has clogged the gravel beds which would provide habitat for breeding fish.
+Some remediation work was carried out in the grounds of Ackworth School, which borders the river.
+This involved the introduction of gravel into the river, and the provision of woody materials, to alter flow rates and create scouring of the gravel so that it remains suitable for spawning.
+In 2020 the Wild Trout Trust surveyed some 270 yd of the river above the school grounds to advise on further remediation work.
+The project is a collaboration with the Yorkshire Farming and Wildlife Partnership, the Environment Agency and the Yorkshire Wildlife Trust, who have been working on improvements to the river since 2014.
+As well as the introduction of gravel and woody debris, fencing to prevent livestock entering the river will be improved, and there is an ongoing project to work with farmers to reduce the amount of sediment entering the river.